cchitsiang/awesome-stars/topics.md

 - [jorisvink/kore](https://github.com/jorisvink/kore) - An easy to use, scalable and secure web application framework for writing web APIs in C or Python. || This is a read-only mirror, please see https://kore.io/mail and https://kore.io/source for informa
 - [caddyserver/caddy](https://github.com/caddyserver/caddy) - Fast and extensible multi-platform HTTP/3 web server with automatic HTTPS
 - [serviejs/popsicle](https://github.com/serviejs/popsicle) - Simple HTTP requests for node and the browser
-- [locustio/locust](https://github.com/locustio/locust) - Scalable user load testing tool written in Python
+- [locustio/locust](https://github.com/locustio/locust) - Scalable load testing tool written in Python
 - [reactiveui/refit](https://github.com/reactiveui/refit) - The automatic type-safe REST library for .NET Core, Xamarin and .NET.
 Heavily inspired by Square's Retrofit library, Refit turns your REST API into a live interface.

 ## icon-font